gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 As the `_BSS` segment occurs outside the ROM area you can only use .ds to reserve space in it.

-While you don't have to use the `_CODE` and `_DATA` distinctions in assembler you may wish to do so consistancy.
+While you don't have to use the `_CODE` and `_DATA` distinctions in assembler you may wish to do so to maintain consistency.